-For most of the route, the trail is parallel to the winding North Nashua River, even running close beside it for stretches at a time.
+For most of the route, the trail parallels the winding North Nashua River, even running close beside it for stretches at a time.
 Much of the trail is lined with trees and just before crossing the border from Fitchburg to Leominster, it passes over a small brook via a pedestrian bridge.

 The completion of the trail will involve expanding it at both ends in order to connect downtown Fitchburg with downtown Leominster.
 The expansion into downtown Fitchburg will reach the MBTA train station and will include a bridge over the North Nashua River.
 Phase 2, slated for completion in 2024, will connect to the two downtowns and to the MBTA via the Fitchburg train station.